 We have made a compilation of the reasons why your ex contacts you (and how you can handle it).

 If your partner ended the relationship, they are likely gripped by a deep sense of guilt and remorse.
 Nobody wants to bear the burden of guilt, so when it becomes too much to bear, they look for an outlet to vent out.
 Who better than you, their ex?
-They contact you and expect you to respond.
+They contact you and expect you to have forgiven them.
 If you don’t, they pester you until you do.
 The response you give doesn’t matter to them.
 If you respond, your partner will twist it in a way to alleviate their guilt.

 If you react angrily, they will blame your bad temper for the breakup.
 If your response is cold, your partner will say that you are cold-hearted.
 There is no point in trying to please your ex.
 All you can do is reorient and rebound.

 Your ex could have no one else to talk to and might be texting to you to fill his or her emotional void.
 Your ex may not want to come back and may not have romantic feelings for you.
-They might just be looking for someone to talk to and fight off their loneliness.
+They might just be looking for someone to talk to and fight off their unfinished business.

 Your ex might be texting you out of sheer curiosity.
 They might have spotted you at a restaurant or heard something interesting about you that triggered their curiosity to text you.
 Your ex could be curious to know what is happening in your life.
 The reasons might be anything like: